DAHUB-GUIOT/natur-78/replit.md

 - `migrations/`: Database migrations

 ### Key Features and Design Decisions
-- **Unified Authentication**: A single system for both "Empresas" (businesses) and "Con-Sentidos" (travelers), with distinct themed login/registration flows.
+- **Unified Authentication**: A single system allowing users to access both "Portal Empresas" (businesses) and "Portal Viajeros" (travelers) with the same credentials, featuring distinct themed login/registration flows for each portal.
 - **Interactive Map**: Features a Mapbox-based 3D map with natural terrain and custom markers for businesses and experiences, serving as a central navigation element.
 - **Comprehensive Directories**:
     - **Portal Empresas (B2B)**: A completely redesigned minimalist, mobile-first dashboard with full-screen interactive map as the home view.
 Features transparent header navigation with single hamburger button for Portal navigation (blue theme), completely removed sidebar, eliminated all floating overlays on map, and optimized all views for mobile-first experience with improved cards and touch-friendly interfaces.